AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 #### Protection

 Because there is an assumption that clients are not trustworthy, all clients (C) must be verified via a password before being issued a token.
-When an administrator (A) first creates a user, the server (S) issues a one-time password of 8-16 randomized characters.
-This password is communicated to the new user via the administrator, and upon their first successful entry to the server they are told to enter their new password.
+When an administrator (A) first creates a user, the server (S) issues a one-time password of 8 randomized characters.
+The one-time password is hashed and stored using PBKDF2 and a randomized salt.
+This password is communicated to the new user via the administrator in person, and upon their first successful entry to the server they are told to enter their new password.
 They will then use this password for all subsequent attempts to enter the server.
+At this point a new derived key is created consisting of the new password and previous salt, still using PBKDF2.
+This will be stored on the server and will serve as the basis for verifying a user’s password.
+Finally, upon five failed attempts to login, a user's account is then locked.
+At this point, an administrator will have to unlock the account and the process of creating a password is repeated.
+It should also be noted that all communications are secured using a signed Diffie Hellman exchanged as implemented in T3 and T4.

 * Administrator creates a new user, is issued one-time password by server
 * S -> A: `one-time password`